Ex-Cell-O

-Ex-Cell-O 'Corporation (commonly known as Ex-Cell-O) was an American manufacturer of machinery and machine tools located in suburban Detroit, Michigan, United States.
+Ex-Cell-O 'Corporation (commonly known as simply X-L-O) was an American manufacturer of machinery and machine tools located in suburban Detroit, Michigan, United States.
 The company was in operation from 1919 to 2006.

 History

 United States

 The company was established in 1919 as Ex-Cell-O Tool and Manufacturing Co. by a group of tool and die makers, all of whom were former employees of Ford Motor Company.
 The site of the original shop was located in Highland Park, Michigan.
 This location is a few blocks from the world's first automobile assembly line, at the Highland Park Ford Plant.
 Newton "Woody" Woodworth served as the first president and general manager.

 In its early years, around sixty percent of the company's business was manufacturing parts and fixtures for aircraft.
 Due to its focus on the aviation industry, the company name was changed to Ex-Cell-O Aircraft and Tool Corporation in 1927.
 At this time, they also made grinding machines (including Carboloy-branded grinders that Carboloy, Inc. sold) and air-driven grinding spindles.

 In 1937, Woodworth left the company, which was then reorganized as Ex-Cell-O Corp.
 The more general name was chosen to reflect their increasingly diverse product lines, which included high-precision thread grinders, boring machines, facing machines, and lapping machines.

 Ex-Cell-O was part of the Arsenal of Democracy.
 During World War II, they manufactured the following products for military use: